archangelstv/-Archangels-Prophecy-/README.md

 Donald Trump's Day of Death*** September 16 2020 *** UPDATE ***
-AS YOU SEE TRUMP DIDNOT DIE *** Don't Always trust the Angels, There may be Devils masqurading as one of them ***
+AS YOU SEE TRUMP DIDNOT DIE *** Don't Always trust the Angels, There may be Devils masqurading as one of them *** I did hear "Still he is suppose to die before the election."

 ![](images/western.jpg)  ![](images/west2.jpg)
 The death rate of the virus starts to climb soon until it reaches the millions in America and much of the world.